 - paying your bills for you

-- giving you personal care or helping with washing and dressing, we will help you to apply for home care services
+- giving you personal care or helping with washing and dressing

-- doing housework, cooking or carry out repairs for you, we will help you to report repairs or apply for home care services
+- doing housework, cooking or carrying out repairs for you

 - bringing prescriptions to your home or giving you medicines or tablets